ShatakshiBansal/ShatakshiBansal/README.md

 # 💫 About Me:
-I'm a Second year Computer Science and Artificial Intelligence Undergraduate at IGDTUW.
+I'm a Third year Computer Science and Artificial Intelligence Undergraduate at IGDTUW.
 I have a keen interest in coding and designing.<br>I love to sing.

 ## 🌐 Socials: